 So you may have seen this image doing the rounds on social media, or maybe a repost/some variation of it.

 Yes, yes, very funny.
 We know you’re not actually going to send it in a work email… But the answer to the question is: none of the above.
 It clearly should be ‘for fuck’s sake’ as it’s ‘for the sake of fuck’… So if you want to sound professional, use your apostrophes correctly!
-Or, say something like ‘as per my last email…’.
+Or, start off your email with something like ‘As per my last email…’.
 That always works if you’re trying to rile up an office worker!

 The last thing I’ll mention on the topic of possessive apostrophes is signing off on Christmas cards, because there’s a common myth that surnames become possessive when being used this way.
 Well I’m here to bust that myth.
 But first, who can tell me what the plural of Christmas is?
 Now that you’ve read the above, you know it’s not Christmas’s.
 It can’t be Christmas’.
 It’s probably not Christmasses.
 That’s right: it’s Christmases.
 We touched on this rule above with the acronyms ending in s.
 Recap: Most singular words that end in an s take an es at the end when making a plural.
 Now that you know this, let’s sign off some Christmas cards from some families.
 The first column will be the surname and the second column will be how you would sign off the card.